yismaili/cub3D/README.md

 Cub3D is a recreation of the classic game using the C programming language and the Raycasting technique.

 # Features

 .
 3D environment on a 2D screen
 .
-Movement and Rotate the point of view with the mouse .
+Movement
+.
 Wall collisions
 .
 Textures
 .
 Minimap
+.
+Rotate the point of view with the mouse

 # Installation
 1 - Clone or download the repository